dgmdan/resume/GlennDanielMadereResume.md

 Travelled to customer locations to perform emergency repairs and replacements.

 * Documented support processes and product knowledge on internal wiki.

-### Freelance Web Developer (self employed), Wayne, PA

-* _October 2008 – January 2009_

-* Created an online ordering system for a restaurant and a wedding registry online store in PHP, based on Zen Cart.

-* Designed and developed two web sites by writing custom HTML and CSS and customizing Zen Cart.

-* Completed a dozen Web scraping projects in Perl and Ruby, some involving solving CAPTCHAs.

-* Developed a Ruby on Rails application to manage a historical museum’s inventory and donation records.

-* Wrote a Perl web scraper capable of enrolling university students in full classes when a spot becomes available.
-Created a Ruby web scraper capable of accepting substitute teaching jobs.

-* Created a small Perl utility for gathering historical baseball statistics and importing them into a MySQL database.